 Item Number 3.
 Organizational Structure of the New Commercial Enterprises.
 Indicate whether the new commercial enterprise listed in Part 6., Item Number 1. is a corporation, a partnership (including limited partnerships), a limited liability company, or another type of entity.
 If the organizational structure is different from the examples listed on the form, select “Other” and describe the nature of the organizational structure in Part 10.
 Additional Information.
 Also use Part 10. if you need additional space to provide information about new commercial enterprises that are established.

-Item Numbers 4. - 15.
+Item Numbers 4. - 11.e..
 Information About the Owner of the New Commercial Enterprise.
 List all persons or entities or organizations that own or have a percentage of ownership in the new commercial enterprise and indicate the percentage of ownership of each.
 For persons that hold an ownership interest in the new commercial enterprise, provide each person’s full legal name, date of birth, country of birth, and the position held within the new commercial enterprise (if any).
 For entities or organizations that hold an ownership interest in the new commercial enterprise, also provide the entity’s legal name, Federal Employer Identification Number, and the name of all persons having ownership, control or beneficial interest in that entity or organization.
 Also provide the date of birth, country of birth, percentage of ownership and the position held (if any) of all persons having ownership, control or beneficial interest in that entity or organization.

-Item Number 16.
+Item Number 12.
 Date the New Commercial Enterprise Was Established.
 If the new commercial enterprise has already been established, provide the date when it was established in mm/dd/yyyy format.